- Off road parking

 With the North Wales coastline, Snowdonia National Park, and historic castles at Harlech and Caernarfon within easy reach, this is a lovely Llan Ffestiniog cottage from which to explore and appreciate the area.

 All ground floor.
 Two bedrooms: 1 x king-size double, 1 x adult bunks.
-Bathroom with bath, shower over, basin and WC.
+Bathroom with bath, hand-held shower, basin and WC.
 Kitchen with dining area.
 Sitting room with sofa bed.

 - Gas central heating